jagadeeshvenkatesh/jvm-novice-to-advance/README.md

-# jvm-tuning
+# jvm-novice-to-advance
-JVM tuning basics
+JVM basics to advance : Learn where you can tune your JVM according to your needs

 # Basic Knowledge

+# JDK tools

 # Linux Tools